 - Flaky skin around eyelashes

 Discussion of symptoms, medical history and an occasionally bacteria swab is enough to diagnose a patient with Blepharitis.
 A quick eye examination is usually all it takes to determine the severity of the condition.

 How is Blepharitis treated?

 Blepharitis is treated through careful cleansing of the scalp, face and eyes on an ongoing, daily basis.
 Comforting and soaking the eyes with hot compresses several times a day will allow the follicles to open up and relieve the eyes of any blockages which may cause a crust to form and flaky skin to develop.
-Our Blepharitis Treatment Kit provides the best value for Blepharitis sufferers.
-Each item in the kit is designed for long-term treatment of Blepharitis.
+Our moist heat Compress Kits along with Tea Tree Foaming Facial Cleansers provides the best value for Blepharitis sufferers.

 Are there any complications that can occur as a result of untreated Blepharitis?

 If untreated.
 Blepharitis can cause several negative side effects to occur.
 Some patients have experienced scarring around the eyelid, acute infections and chalazion (cysts).
 In some cases, conjunctivitis (pink eye) can occur.